Genre: Historical Fiction

 I was most impressed with the writing of the actual Battle of Hastings – because, quite frankly, even though I loved seeing the characters stories, this was the part I was most interested in.
 I found it well written and that the outlooks of both sides in the battle were presented in a fair and well rounded manner.
 I have noticed that many times battle scenes can be too gory or that I lose interest in the intricacies of the battle – but that did not happen here.
 There was just enough detail without going overboard.
 I kept hoping, all the way to the last page, that history would be changed and that the Battle of Hastings would somehow go the other way!

-Helen Hollick also has written The Pendragon Trilogy: The Kingmaking, Pendragon’s Banner, and Shadow of the King as well as the companion book to I Am the Chosen King – The Forever Queen (link to review).
+Helen Hollick also has written The Pendragon Trilogy: The Kingmaking, Pendragon’s Banner, and Shadow of the King as well as the companion book to I Am the Chosen King – The Forever Queen.
 You can visit Helen Hollick’s website for additional information about the book.
 If you would like to preview the story before reading it, why not try out this excerpt of the book?

 You can also watch the book trailer below.